Previously : IndusSoft

 • Click Save button

-Files names use the following format:
+File names use the following format:

 File format

-Every CSV file contain 3 columns:
+Every CSV file contains 3 columns:

 1. Action -Contains an integer from 1 to 7 signifying the state of the file.